 There is also a Hybrid variant for both the sedan and Sport Turismo body styles which combines the twin-turbo V6 with an electric drive system delivering power and torque figures of 552hp and 750Nm, respectively.
 A larger 17.9kWh battery increases the pure electric range to 54km, while revisions to the regenerative braking system improves battery charging.

-According to Porsche Philippines Managing Director Roberto T. Coyiuto III, the new Panamera should be available in our market towards the end of the year.
+According to Porsche Philippines Managing Director Roberto T. Coyiuto III, the new Panamera should be available in our market toward the end of the year.